tjantium/redis-vlm-demo/README.md

    - BGE Embeddings for text vectorization
    - Redis Vector Store for document storage
    - Semantic Cache for response optimization

-## Architecture Notes

-### Context Validation and Similarity Check

-The Context Validation and Similarity Check components are implemented in the following locations:

-1. **Context Validation** (`activities/rag_activities.py`):
-   - Implemented in the `validate_context` activity
-   - Validates the provided context against predefined rules
-   - Ensures context relevance and quality before processing

-2. **Similarity Check** (`activities/rag_activities.py`):
-   - Implemented in the `check_similarity` activity
-   - Compares the query and context against cached results
-   - Uses vector similarity to determine content relevance
-   - Helps prevent redundant processing of similar queries

-These components work together in the workflow to:
-- Filter out invalid or irrelevant contexts early in the process
-- Optimize processing by identifying similar previous queries
-- Improve response quality by ensuring context relevance

 ## Prerequisites